Channel Coordination

 5. Set the True operator to include users for whom the condition is true.

-For sequences, you select and configure channel coordination when adding each message.
-After clicking Add message content:
+For Sequences, you select and configure Channel Coordination when adding each message.
+After selecting Add message content:

 1. Select Last Active and the channels you want to send the message to.

-In the API, use the last_active tag in the ua:orchestration tag group:
+With the API, use the last_active Tag in the ua:orchestration Tag Group:

 POST /api/push HTTP/1.1